Release environments, queuing policies, and options

 Save a copy of the environment as a template.

 Why do we call these environments instead of stages?

-Primarily, to communicate the intent that they must be independent in a release definition.
-We felt that this term implies that you can have two different releases (sets of build artifacts) deployed to two environments within a definition at the same time.
-Release Management also allows you to deploy to multiple environments in parallel, and to directly deploy to any environment within the definition provided you have appropriate permission.
+Primarily, to communicate the intent that they must be independent in a release pipeline.
+We felt that this term implies that you can have two different releases (sets of build artifacts) deployed to two environments within a pipeline at the same time.
+Release Management also allows you to deploy to multiple environments in parallel, and to directly deploy to any environment within the pipeline provided you have appropriate permission.
 It also helps you answer the question "Which release is currently deployed to a specific environment?".

 "Stage" would be a more appropriate term if we implemented a model where a release, once created, must start in the first stage and complete all the stages before the next release can be created.
 Stages usually imply more dependencies.
 In other words, what you do in the second stage could be dependent on what you did in the first stage.

 Isn't environment more of a physical entity than a logical entity?